 Plenty Of Trout Living In The Beaver Run

-It was quickly evident that there were plenty of cutthroat in this little run.
+It was quickly evident that there was plenty of cutthroat in this little run.
 The water was flowing well.
 The little cuts were tucked under the grass that overhung the beaver run.
+These cutthroat were very hungry.
 The golden grass still dead from winter was the perfect hideout.
 The cutthroat trout were stacked.
 They literally fought over my fly as soon as it hit the water.

 I also found that beneath the dark colored water the depth was much deeper than I expected.
 I stepped into the run.
 Instead of the 1 or 2 foot depth I thought it was it was actually 3 to 4 foot deep.
 Needless to say this became one of my favorite places to fish throughout the Southeast Alaska summers.
 The cutthroat trout that lived in these beaver runs were not going to break any records.
 They were not trophy size trout but they were plentiful and fun to catch.

 Cutthroat Trout Leave Beaver Runs In The Winter

 There were several beaver runs in the area.
 They all meandered into one lake where the cutthroat trout resided in the winter.
 I knew this because as winter approached the cutthroat trout would disappear from the runs.
 I would find them in the lake.
 When they migrated into the lake in the fall they were very aggressive.
 I could walk around this small lake and catch cutthroat trout for hours.
 Fall was my favorite time of year in Southeast Alaska.
 While the coho salmon was my number one target, my little custom-built 3 wt G-Loomis was always with me to fish with.
 I loved to fish in this small lake, especially when the sun was shining and the snow was creeping down the mountains surrounding it.